Education and Schools in Turkey

 Public schools in Turkey

 High school education in Turkey is comprised of different branches, including general, vocational and technical schools, with each having a different educational focus.
-Upon finishing their secondary education, students are awarded the Lise Diplomasi Diploma (Secondary School Diploma), which secures the right to partake in nationwide exams for university entry.
+Upon finishing their secondary education, students are awarded the Lise Diplomasi (Secondary School Diploma), which secures the right to partake in nationwide exams for university entry.

 The language of instruction at public schools is Turkish, but all children are required to learn a foreign language.
 Language choices are typically either English, German, Spanish or French.